segasai/rvspecfit/README.md

 wget -r -np -l 10 https://phoenix.astro.physik.uni-goettingen.de/data/v2.0/HiResFITS/
 `

+## Spectral configuration

+In the following text we use the idea of spectral configuration.
+I.e. this is the combination wavelength range and resolution. rvspecfit is designed to construct interpolated spectra for different spectral configuration, model them separately and together.
+Typically a spectral configuration would be instrument + arm .
+I.e. Giraffe/HR21, or 2DF/1700D or DESI blue arm.

 ## Preparation of PHOENIX templates

 The preparation requires several steps (you can find several examples of these steps in the surveys folder, i.e surveys/sdss/make_sdss.sh surveys/desi/make_desi.sh which prepare rvspecfit for processing SDSS or DESI spectra).